Ben74x/Ablation-Study-on-F-RCNN-for-HCC-Detection/README.md

 - [OPTIONAL] Experiment tracking software/logging module: [Neptune](https://neptune.ai/)

 If you want to use [Neptune](https://neptune.ai/) for your own experiments, add the `NEPTUNE` environment variable to your system.
-Before you do that, create an account and an api key.
+Before you do that, create an account and an api key on `NEPTUNE`.
 Otherwise, deactivate it in the scripts.

 ## Dataset

 The [dataset](/Users/johannes/workspace/PyTorch-Object-Detection-Faster-RCNN-Tutorial/pytorch_faster_rcnn_tutorial/data)
-consists of 20 selfie-images randomly selected from the internet.
+consists of 1200 hand labelled images from [The Cancer Imaging Archive] (https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=61080617#61080617bcab02c187174a288dbcbf95d26179e8).

 ---